vinaydhegde/testdriven-site/README.md

 1. Add `flask-microservices-users` to github - DONE
 1. Styles - Add previous and next arrows at the bottom of each lesson - DONE
 1. Rebrand with Real Python - DONE
-1. Outline part 2
+1. Outline part 2 - DONE
-  - Break into multiple repos - (1) compose,nginx (2) flask
-  - Add code coverage and CI
-  - Add React
 1. Update objectives and intro (part 1 and 2)
 1. Set up aliases for `docker-machine` and `docker-compose` in the workflow section
 1. Add more explanations to the deployment lesson